Applies To | |||

 The following enhancement has been logged: CAE-CR-10121, Add ASME B31G: Remaining Strength of Corroded pipeline.

-Until this enhancement has been added to the program the only modeling approach available would be to model the ping in AutoPIPE and specify a Corrosion Allowance, found on the Pipe Properties dialog for each material associated with the corroded pipe.
+Until this enhancement has been added to the program the only modeling approach available would be to model the piping in AutoPIPE and specify a Corrosion Allowance, found on the Pipe Properties dialog for each material associated with the corroded pipe.
 In addition, be sure to adjust the following Tool> Model Option settings;

 Results model options: